-Prior to our acquisition of EnviroSystems, in October 2005, we sold 3,230,000 shares of restricted common stock and a warrant to purchase up to an additional 4,000,000 shares of our common stock to MV Nanotech Corp.
-In September 2006, we issued to MV Nanotech, in exchange for the warrant issued in October 2005, an amended warrant which contained limits on exercise such that MV Nanotech could not exercise the warrant if such exercise would result in MV Nanotech owning in excess of 4.9% of our outstanding common stock.
+In September 2006, we issued to MV Nanotech, in exchange for the warrant issued in October 2005, an amended warrant to purchase up to 3,163,344 shares of common stock which contained limits on exercise such that MV Nanotech could not exercise the warrant if such exercise would result in MV Nanotech owning in excess of 4.9% of our outstanding common stock.
 Stephen Hoelscher, our Chief Financial Officer is a 5% owner of and Chief Financial Officer of Mastodon Ventures, Inc., the parent corporation to MV Nanotech Corp.
-In addition, in September 2005 MV Nanotech acquired 850,000 shares of EnviroSystems' common stock and, as a result of the foregoing acquisitions, MV Nanotech was a controlling stockholder of us and of EnviroSystems.
+In addition, in September 2005 MV Nanotech Corp. acquired 850,000 shares of EnviroSystems' common stock and, as a result of the foregoing acquisitions, MV Nanotech was a controlling stockholder of us and of EnviroSystems.
 The shares of EnviroSystems common stock owned by MV Nanotech were cancelled, along with all other outstanding shares of EnviroSystems common stock in the merger.

 In January 2006, substantially simultaneously with our acquisition of EnviroSystems, we completed a private sale of 4,250,000 shares of restricted common stock to accredited investors for gross proceeds of \$8,500,000 (the "January Offering").
 The shares of common stock were sold at a price of \$2.00 per share.
 In addition, we issued to selling agents in the January Offering warrants to purchase up to 637,500 shares of our common stock at an exercise price of \$2.50 per share.
 The warrants expire on January 10, 2010.
-We are registering 3,905,004 of the shares sold in our January Offering.
+We are registering 3,955,004 of the shares sold in our January Offering.